polkaulfield/lol-for-linux-installer/README.md

 League of Legends unofficial installer/manager for linux

-This software is not affiliated with nor supported by Riot Games.
+<b>This software is not affiliated with nor supported by Riot Games.</b>

 ## Installation welcome screen:
 ![Screenshot_20230528_203841](https://github.com/kassindornelles/lol-for-linux-installer/assets/40970965/dc0d48b9-a1fc-440c-9bbc-28ba47966011)